Mt. Kiso-koma-ga-take (木曽駒ヶ岳) and

 album hosted at Flickr.
 Clicking on

-will open up the album on a separate page, or you can
+will open up the album on a separate page.
+I hope

-above to view a slideshow of my Mt.
-Kiso-koma-ga-take (木曽駒ヶ岳)
+Click here to view all of my Mt.
+Kiso-koma-ga-take

 Aug.
 12-14, 2002.